KhamisiKibet/PySideExtn/README.md

 - **Unknown errors**: Raise a GitHub issue or fill the official [PySideExtn/PyQt5extn Form](https://forms.gle/yfKVK85sLLMJMCfJA)

 ## Support

-- Please feel free to contribute to the project by sharing the idea you have, which is not natively present in the PySide2/PyQt5 but essential for your workflow.
+- Please feel free to contribute to the project by sharing the idea you have, which is not natively present in the PySide2, PyQt5, PySide6 or PyQt6/PyQt5 but essential for your workflow.
-- You can fill up the official [PySideExtn/PyQt5extn Form](https://forms.gle/yfKVK85sLLMJMCfJA) where you just Brief the idea you have and also provide an active email address which is required for us to connect you.

 - If your idea worth the use, then definitely it will be available in the next update of the PySideExtn/PyQt5extn.
-- If this package made your life easy, then please share your experience with us [Here](https://forms.gle/yfKVK85sLLMJMCfJA)

-:smiley: Support my work by forking or downloading this project, check it out, and [share the experience](https://forms.gle/yfKVK85sLLMJMCfJA).

 :smiley: Support like this motivates me to do more creative, work for Open Source.